Design-Computation-RWTH/HowTo-Fuseki/README.md

 This is a little tutorial how to install and run [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/index.html) on your local (windows) machine.

+# Java:
+If you have difficulties getting Fuseki to run check if you have a current Java version (JDK) installed on your computer.
+If not you can find it [here](https://www.oracle.com/java/technologies/downloads/).

 # Installation

 ## Step 1: Download Fuseki